How Does Google Pay Make Money? | Google Pay Business Model

 • Cashback Offers

-Google Pay focuses on partnerships, localization and ecosystem approach as it forged deep partnerships with the central bank and government to innovate and build collectively and made products interactive and open to working jointly within the ecosystem.
+Google Pay focuses on partnerships, localization, and ecosystem approach as it forged deep partnerships with the central bank and government to innovate and build collectively and make products interactive and open to working jointly within the ecosystem.

 The company deepened its support for small businesses through a new app called Google Pay for Business which was a free and easy way for small merchants and storefronts to enable digital payments without the hassle of a time-consuming verification process.

-It collaborated with the Government to come up with Digital Payment Abhiyan for increasing awareness about cashless payment and online financial security in the country.
+It collaborated with the Government to come up with Digital Payment Abhiyan to increase awareness about cashless payment and online financial security in the country.

-The company also launched the Vodafone Idea Phone Line to help people in the rural areas where the internet connection is weak in order to get information about everything.
+The company also launched the Vodafone Idea Phone Line to help people in rural areas where the internet connection is weak to get information about everything.

 Its entity-based UX users search for who they paid earlier rather than the transaction date and time.
 Under the entity-based model, users see individual chat leads of every individual or merchant, they transact with, whenever they have to check a payment record.

 Scratch cards are another attraction as Google Pay provides lucrative cashback and offers on varying transactions.
-These cash backs are directly credited to a linked bank account.
-The app also provides multiple payment options so users can transact through their mobile numbers and Virtual Payment address.
+These cashbacks are directly credited to a linked bank account.
+The app also provides multiple payment options so users can transact through their mobile numbers and Virtual Payment addresses.

 How Does Google Pay Make Money?